Openhab-Nodes/website/content/en/developer/addons.md

 ### Test without Containers

-Usually an Addon and also openHAB X core services are bundled into software containers for distributing.
+Usually an Addon and also openHAB X core services are bundled into software containers for distribution, but also for local execution.
 Containers are explained in a later section.

-For local testing, containers are not required though.
+For running a service or an addon in a debug session, containers are not recommended.

 1. Execute `sh ./start_all.sh` of the [core repository](https://www.github.com/openhab-nodes/core) on the command line to start openHAB X.
 2. And then start your addon or the example addon via the command line given above, like `cargo run` for a Rust addon or `npm run start` for NodeJS.